Fripe070/blahaj.group/README.md

     </div>
     ```

+    Site cards need to meet certain criteria to be accepted.
+See the [Guidelines and requirements](#guidelines-and-requirements) section for more information.

 ### Before committing:

-- Run `bun run fix` to apply automatic formatting and linting fixes, and report any linting errors.
+- Run `npm run fix` to apply automatic formatting and linting fixes, and report any linting errors.
-- Run `bun run test` to verify that all tests pass.
+- Run `npm run test` to verify that all tests pass.

 ## Guidelines and requirements

-- **Redirecting:**
+- **Navigation:**
-  Cards are _**required**_ to in some way allow the user to go to the site they represent.
+  Cards **must** include an accessible way to navigate to the site they represent.
   This can be through a link, button, or another interactive element.
-  For consistency, the URL should be obtained from the `meta` prop passed to the card component.

-- **Static Context:**
-  The website is rendered on the server once at build time, so any dynamic behavior must be implemented using client-side JavaScript, or entirely left out.

 - **File Structure:**
-  Keep any files related to your card within your own directory.
-Any changes outside of your own directory will be more rigorously reviewed before being merged.
+  Keep all files related to your card within your own directory.
+  Changes outside your directory will undergo more rigorous review before merging.

 - **Libraries:**
-  External libraries may be added to the project if desired, but will require approval before being merged.
+  External libraries can be added if needed, but they will receive extra scrutiny during review.

-- **Card bounds:**
+- **Card Bounds:**
-  Cards are expected to stay roughly inside their container's bounds, but may leak outside a bit for stylistic purposes.
+  Cards should generally stay within their container's bounds, though minor overflow can be acceptable.
-  If card content leaks too far outside of its container and disrupts other members, a decision may be made to revert the changes.
+  If content overflows excessively and disrupts other cards, the changes may be reverted.

+- **Static Rendering:**
+  The website is statically rendered at build time, so dynamic behavior must be handled with client-side JavaScript or omitted entirely.